ftlabs/JanetBot-API-tester/Readme.md

 ## Visual results
 To view the results, visit `localhost:2018` and upload the newly generated json file.
 It will pull up images and overlay bounding boxes.

+To get the results from the homepage, you will need to add `AUTH_TOKEN`, `AUTH_USER`, and `JANETBOT_URL` to your environment variables.
+See the JanetBot project for more details.

 ### selectedSubsetParams
 - **type**: can be `'sample'` (will pick some images from the folders) or `'folders'` (will analyse entire folders)
 - **folders**: an array of folder names to get images from